 The OTTCOPs are conceived as virtual spaces for their members to meet “in-between” and help design sessions at the OTT Conferences.
 We expect that they will become permanent spaces of deliberation and collaboration.

 By joining an OTTCOP you will help shape future thinking in the field of think tanks and evidence informed policy.
 The OTT Conferences are becoming an important feature in the annual calendar for think tanks and evidence informed policy researchers and practitioners.
 They offer an excellent opportunity to lift the level of the debate, inform micro and macro level decisions, and identify emerging issues.
 We hope the communities will provide a strong foundation to these discussions.

-By convening or joining an OTTCOP you will also benefit from the contacts made with others involved in each and in the broader OTT community, you will benefit from OTT’s efforts to communicate the work of the OTTCOPs and their members through multiple channels, and you will receive an invitation to join the following OTT Conference (in Berlin in April 2020).
+By convening or joining an OTTCOP you will also benefit from the contacts made with others involved in each and in the broader OTT community, you will benefit from OTT’s efforts to communicate the work of the OTTCOPs and their members through multiple channels, and you will receive an invitation to join the next OTT Conference.